Lugal-PCZ/bbapi_toolkit/README.md

 listresults = onapi.list.get_list(client, 12345)  # Change this id to that of a list which you can access.
 ```

-The following code snippet provides an example provides the same example using the SKY API:
+The following code snippet provides an example of the same behavior using the SKY API:
 ```python
 from bbapi_toolkit import skyapi